 But it has one feature you won’t see in the newer Norelco BodyGroom Series 7100 – an extra-long back attachment that you can use for grooming back hair.

 The shaving head combines foil and trimmer.
 At the middle is a foil shaving head with trimmers at the top and bottom parts.

 These trimmers work in unison with the foil shaver to cut body hair close.

-Take note that it won’t be as close as a razor, but it won’t leave as much irritation.
+Take note that it won’t be as close as a safety razor, but it won’t leave as much irritation.
 It also comes with three extra combs for trimming down longer strands of body hair.